 According to a 2018 AVMA member market research study from 2018, 64% of veterinarians choose a veterinary medicine career working in private practice, providing health care for companion animals.

 Many veterinarians become general practitioners, providing primary care to small or large animals.
+Private practitioners offer many services including health exams, vaccinations, treatment of ill animals, surgery, and emergency care.
 Others become specialists, focusing solely on small animal surgery, cardiology, ophthalmology, or emergency animal medicine.

+Veterinary teaching and research allow for the continuous advancement in medicine.
 Research professionals focus on curing human and animal disease, while understanding the biology behind it, and the medicines used to combat them.
-Researchers may be in a variety of settings, including private sector, research and development, pharmaceutical companies, governmental and non-governmental agencies, academic programs, and clinical settings.
+Researchers may be in a variety of settings, including the private sector, research and development, pharmaceutical companies, governmental and non-governmental agencies, academic programs, and clinical settings.